unitaryfund/mitiq/CONTRIBUTING.md

 ```bash
 make format
 ```
-We also use [Mypy](https://mypy.readthedocs.io/en/stable/) as a type checker to correct incompatible types compared to the type hints.
+We also use [Mypy](https://mypy.readthedocs.io/en/stable/) as a type checker to find incompatible types compared to the type hints in your code.
 To test this locally, run the type check test in the top-level directory of the repository.

-To do type checking so that `mypy` can find incorrectly used types, use
+To find incorrectly used types by type checking in `mypy`, use
 ```bash
 make check-types
 ```